hirosystems/clarinet/components/clarinet-cli/examples/custom-boot-contracts/README.md

 # Custom Boot Contracts Example

-This example demonstrates how to use override boot contracts in Clarinet with custom implementations.
+This example demonstrates how to use override boot contracts in simnet (`clarinet console` or unit tests with the sdk)

 ## Overview